openrewrite/rewrite-docs/authoring-recipes/refaster-recipes.md

 ### Update your dependencies

-The first thing you'll need to do is update your dependencies to.
+The first thing you'll need to do is update your dependencies  and add an annotation processor.
 Below are the minimum recommended dependencies to include in your project:

 {% code title="build.gradle" %}
 ```groovy